6 Differences Between Picky Eating and Avoidant Restrictive Food Intake Disorder (ARFID)

 Ever wonder if your child’s picky eating is more than just picky eating?
 While the majority of toddlers and young children experience some type of picky eating as a normal part of their childhood development, there is a line where normal picky eating can become dangerous – and where medical and psychological intervention may be necessary.

-- An individual with ARFID may demonstrate sudden or significant weight loss.
-This could be a result of sensory sensitivities and/or aversions to food (most often caused by an adverse event or effect of eating that could include vomiting, choking or a real or feared allergic reaction) that cause restrictive eating..
+An individual with ARFID may demonstrate sudden or significant weight loss.
+This could be a result of sensory sensitivities, aversions to food, and/or lack of interest in food that cause restrictive eating.
+Aversions or sensory sensitivities are most often caused by an adverse event or effect of eating that could include vomiting, choking or a real or feared allergic reaction.
 Developmentally appropriate picky eaters are generally able to maintain weight despite limited food selection and do not typically experience weight loss due to a fear of vomiting or choking.

-- Another characteristic of ARFID, specifically children diagnosed with this condition, can be a failure to achieve expected weight gains.
+Another characteristic of ARFID, specifically children diagnosed with this condition, can be a failure to achieve expected weight gains.
 This means that a child has fallen off their expected growth trajectory or might experience a failure to thrive or grow from an early age.
 Adults with ARFID may fail to maintain a weight that is appropriate for their unique nutritional needs.
 Picky eaters are generally still able to get enough nutrition and calories to maintain growth within their expected ranges on growth charts, or maintain a healthy weight.

 While there are many differences between an actual diagnosis of ARFID and picky eating, the line can often be blurred.
 If you have concerns that you or your child’s picky eating may have become a problem, further assessment may be helpful.

-Jenna Montanez, LCSW, is an Assistant Program Director, providing supervision and clinical support within Walden’s partial hospital and intensive outpatient levels of care at the South Windsor CT clinic.
+Jenna Montanez, LCSW, (she/her/hers) is an Assistant Program Director, providing supervision and clinical support within Walden’s partial hospital and intensive outpatient levels of care at the South Windsor CT clinic.
 Jenna received her master’s degree in social work from Washington University in St. Louis, and following graduation began working in clinical day schools.
 Jenna also has experience in residential and group home care with adolescents with serious mental health and trauma histories.
 Jenna has been with Walden Behavioral Care since August of 2016.
 Jenna’s current interests include supervision and training, as well as community based outreach to enhance the education of other professionals, such as educators and primary care physicians, in the area of eating disorders.